ZeroIsStar/CSSL-Net/README.md

   </div>
 </div>

-# Training Process Monitoring
-The Luding dataset comes from our team's earlier research.
+# The Luding dataset comes from our team's earlier research.
 The dataset can be accessed at [zenodo](https://zenodo.org/records/17543956).